-$$E{W}(a) = \int \{W{\Psi}(a,b)\}^{2} db,$$ (6)

-The wavelet analysis is not complete unless we study the distributions of the locations (b), where the local maxima in $W{\Psi}(a{max}, b{max})$ are observed.
-We do this with different choices of scale intervals, cumulative as well as differential.
-In Fig. 8 such distributions for the 28Si-Ag/Br sample (both experiment and simulation) are graphically presented at different cumulative scale windows.
-The common features of these diagrams are that, at the lowest a{max} range the distributions are rapidly fluctuating, and as expected with increasing scale window size the fluctuations get reduced.
-In comparison with the experiment the UrQMD distributions vary more smoothly.
+$$E{w}(a) = \int \left\{ W{\Psi}(a,b) \right\}^{2} db, \qquad (7)$$ choices of scale intervals, cumulative as well as differential.
+In Figure 8, such distributions for the 28Si-Ag/Br sample (both experiment and simulation) are graphically presented at different cumulative scale windows.
+The common features of these diagrams are that at the lowest a{max} range the distributions are rapidly fluctuating, and as expected with increasing scale window size the fluctuations get reduced.
+In comparison with the experiment, the UrQMD distributions vary more smoothly.
 However, when the BEC is incorporated into the UrQMD, to some extent the fluctuating patterns are retrieved.
-The 32S-Ag/Br sample on the other hand, behaves in a little differently.
-The distributions are shown in Fig. 9.
-In this case the experiment is still more fluctuating than both the UrQMD and the UrQMD+BEC plots.
-However, incorporating BEC into UrQMD apparently has little effect in the respective distributions.
-In Fig. 10 and 11, the b{max} distributions respectively, for the 28Si-Ag/Br and 32S-Ag/Br samples are once again graphically shown, where we choose differential scale intervals to draw the histograms.
-For both sets of data the basic features are more or less same.
-As expected at the smallest scale $0.05 \le a{max} \le 0.1$ most rapid fluctuations are seen, which are systematically smoothed out with increasing a{max} .
+The 32S-Ag/Br sample on the other hand behaves a little differently.
+The distributions are shown in Figure 9.
+In this case, the experiment is still more fluctuating than both the UrQMD and the UrQMD + BEC plots.
+However, incorporating BEC into UrQMD apparently has little effect on the respective distributions.
+In Figures 10 and 11, the $b{\rm max}$ distributions, respectively, for the 28Si-Ag/Br and 32S-Ag/Br samples are once again graphically shown, where we choose differential scale intervals to draw the histograms.
+For both sets of data, the basic features are more or less the same.
+As expected at the smallest scale $0.05 \le a{\text{max}} \le 0.1$ most rapid fluctuations are seen, which are systematically smoothed out with increasing a{max} .
 The distributions for the 32S-Ag/Br interaction are slightly wider than those for the 28Si-Ag/Br interaction.
 It seems that the inclusion of BEC into the UrQMD in both interactions increases the heights of the local peaks to a small extent.